spc2538/dromos-app-java/README.md

 The source code it's located inside the src/streets/streets folder.

 ## Credits
-If you wish to read one of the best books i have ever read in my life please purchase a copy at amazon.com, the original version:
+If you want to read one of the best books i have ever read in my life please purchase a copy at amazon.com, the original version:
     - https://www.amazon.com/Fundamental-2D-Game-Programming-Java/dp/1305076532
 ![Screenshot](snapshots/41x1Vpt8SSL._SX402_BO1%2C204%2C203%2C200_.jpg)